-On a musical staff, there are four lines and five spaces, arranged on the bass clef or the higher treble clef.
-When notes are needed that simply don't fit into this neat little package, you have to employ the use of ledger lines to extend the number of lines and spaces available.
+On a musical staff, there are five lines and four spaces, arranged on the bass clef or the higher treble clef.
+When notes are needed that simply don’t fit into this neat little package, you have to employ the use of ledger lines to extend the number of lines and spaces available.
 The notes that fall on these ledger lines are ledger notes.

 One of our main goals from the outset was to create the most simplified way of navigating the site.
 We decided upon four main options all to be found in the menu at the top of the page:

 LedgerNote is an online magazine, and like all print magazines we have what are commonly called “cover articles” or “main features.”
 That’s what these are.
 At times our Features are in-depth and casually academic articles spanning the breadth of a large topic, or sometimes they are deeply involved journalistic endeavors filled with interviews and breaking news.
 They very well will break from these two molds here and there as well.
 These are the big boys.